auth0/docs/articles/quickstart/webapp/golang/01-login.md

 #### Checking if the User is Authenticated

-We can use [Negroni](https://github.com/codegangsta/negroni) to create a Middleware that will check if the user is Authenticated or not.
+We can use [Negroni](https://github.com/codegangsta/negroni) to create a Middleware that will check if the user is authenticated or not.

 We should create a middleware that will check if the `profile` is in the session: